phensley/cldr-engine-website/docs/doc-design-bundles.md

 h:mm:ss a
 </pre>

 ### 4. Encode all locales for a given language in single bundle

 We put all of the regions and scripts for a given language together.
 So for Spanish, we would bundle together 'es', 'es-419', 'es-AR', 'es-BO', etc.

 This has a few advantages:
- * A language's regions are quite similar, so we have can exploit this to reduce the duplication.
+ * A language's regions tend to be quite similar, so we can exploit this to reduce the duplication.
  * In an application, a user might select their language and then separately select their country.
 Once the language is selected and that bundle loaded, no further network traffic is required when choosing a region.
  * It results in fewer bundles, and simplifies finding the bundle for a locale, since we only need to map the 2- or 3-character code to a filename without dealing with its script or region subtags.

 ### 5. Define a base region in the bundle, per script, from which all other regions inherit

-Start by creating the full string array for all locales in a given language:
+Start by creating the full string array for all locales in a given language.
+We use letters of the alphabet as field values for clarity:

 ```typescript
 {